Albaware/AlbaSploit/README.md

 - Get your key
 - Enjoy!

-# Warning
-This executor is no longer being actively worked on, From what we understand it still works but please use caution while "exploiting".

 # AV Notice
 Disable your anti-virus/firewall if you can't download!
 Due to the nature of exploits(Obfuscation, game manipulation, etc), they're falsely marked as viruses/malware.